-Congratulations on your admission to Drew University!
+Congratulations on your acceptance to Drew University!
 Now that you’ve enrolled, it is time to begin preparing for the start of your first semester.
-While your orientation will be held on January 24, there are several matters which you should tackle now.
+While orientation is designed to assist you in your transition to Drew, there are several matters which you should address now.

-At orientation, you’ll meet with fellow students and learn about the numerous resources and opportunities available to you at Drew University.
+At our June orientation, you’ll meet with fellow students and learn about the numerous resources and opportunities available to you at Drew University.
+You will also meet with an Academic Advisor, take placement tests, and select and register for your fall 2014 courses.

 All incoming students are required to complete health forms and provide proof of immunization as part of their enrollment.
 These forms must be completed in full online.
 No substitutions for online forms will be accepted.
 Please be advised, some documents will have to be printed, completed and mailed back to the Drew University Health Services Office (“DUHS”).